ballerina-guides/integration-tutorials/sending-a-simple-message-to-a-service/README.md

 Let's test the use case by sending a request to the service.

-#### Start the back end service
+#### Start the backend service

-Download the JAR file for the backend service from [here](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/) and execute the following command to start the service:
+Download the JAR file for the backend service for the [backend service](https://github.com/ballerina-guides/integration-tutorials/blob/main/backends/hospital-service/), and execute the following command to start the service:

 ```bash
 bal run hospitalservice.jar